unchained-capital/influxdb-grafana-rp-proxy/README.md

 # InfluxDB Grafana Retention Policy Proxy

-Proxy inserted between Grafana and InfluxDB which auto-selects an InfuxDB retention policy based on the size of the `GROUP BY` interval specified in queries from Grafana.
+Proxy inserted between Grafana and InfluxDB which auto-selects an InfuxDB retention policy based on the timeframe and the size of the `GROUP BY` interval specified in queries from Grafana.

 Until InfluxDB either